Printmaking Workshop Expenses and Materials Costs

 For every workshop and private tuition session, a range of materials are needed.
 Some materials are new for each session others are used over and over until they are worn, damaged or misplaced, then need to be replaced.

 My attitude in life is to always buy the best quality you can afford.
 I believe this to be especially true when it comes to buying art materials.
 Over many years in my own printmaking practice I have afforded myself a collection of quality tools, all of which I treasure (you can read about my favourite printmaking tools here).
 When it comes to tools used in my workshops, I maintain a similar approach.
 Given the volume and multiples of items needed to run the workshops, I have purchased mid-range quality tools and resources, such as quality brayers (rollers) and carving tools.
 We print with quality printmaking paper and there is a collection of other tools and resources we use during each workshop.
 Below is a list of the materials used in each workshop.
 It’s not everything, but it is a little longer than I expected.

-- handout booklets and fact sheets
+- handouts and fact sheets

-- collections of images to reference for print inspiration
+- reference images for print inspiration

 - tracing paper to transfer images

 - pencils, erasers, pencil sharpeners, permanent markers, rulers, scissors, cutting knives, sticky tape

 - rubbing crayons to check the progress of work